Birmingham Selly Oak

-Birmingham Selly Oak is a constituency in the West Midlands, represented in the House of Commons of the UK Parliament since 2024 by Alistair Carns of the Labour Party.
+Birmingham Selly Oak is a constituency in the West Midlands, represented in the House of Commons of the UK Parliament since 2024 by Al Carns of the Labour Party.

+Constituency profile

+The constituency is located within Birmingham to the south of the city centre.
+It contains the more urban, industrial areas of Selly Oak and Stirchley and the more suburban areas of Warstock and Billesley.

+The area has a history of chocolate production; the visitor attraction of Cadbury World is located in the constituency at the site of the former Cadbury factory, and the model village of Bournville next to the site was built to accommodate the factory's workers.
+Compared to national averages, residents of the constituency are younger, better-educated and have similar levels of wealth.
+The constituency is less ethnically diverse than the rest of Birmingham but more so than the country as a whole; 69% of residents are White, 16% are Asian and 6% are Black.

+In 1966, 7.9% of the constituency was born in the New Commonwealth.

+At most recent city council election in 2026, most seats in the constituency (9 of 11) were won by Green Party candidates, whilst one Conservative Party and one Labour Party councillor were elected.
+A majority of voters in the constituency, an estimated 53%, supported remaining in the European Union in the 2016 referendum, higher than the national percentage of 48%.

 Boundaries

 The seat includes many students and staff from the nearby University of Birmingham.
 Half of the university's Selly Oak campus is located within the constituency.
 The Cadbury factory and Cadbury World are also within its boundaries.

 1955–1974: The County Borough of Birmingham wards of Balsall Heath, Moseley and King's Heath, and Selly Oak.

 1974–1983: The County Borough of Birmingham wards of King's Norton, Moseley, and Selly Oak.

 1983–1997: The City of Birmingham wards of Bournville, King's Norton, Moseley, and Selly Oak (as they existed on 1 February 1983).

 1997–2010: The City of Birmingham wards of Bournville, King's Norton, Moseley, and Selly Oak (as they existed on 1 June 1994).

 2010–2018: The City of Birmingham wards of Billesley, Bournville, Brandwood, and Selly Oak.

 Major changes, with King's Norton transferred to Birmingham Northfield and Moseley to Birmingham Hall Green.
 Billesley and Brandwood were transferred from Birmingham Hall Green.

 2018–2024: Following a local government boundary review, which did not effect the parliamentary boundaries, the contents of the constituency were as follows with effect from May 2018: